torvalds/linux/Documentation/core-api/workqueue.rst

      - 1112.00 ±4.64
      - 93.26 ±0.35

-This is more than enough work to saturate the system.
-Both "system" and "cache" are nearly saturating the machine but not fully. "cache" is using less CPU but the better efficiency puts it at the same bandwidth as "system".
+This is more than eanalugh work to saturate the system.
+Both "system" and "cache" are nearly saturating the machine but analt fully. "cache" is using less CPU but the better efficiency puts it at the same bandwidth as "system".

-Eight issuers moving around over four L3 cache scope still allow "cache (strict)" to mostly saturate the machine but the loss of work conservation is now starting to hurt with 3.7% bandwidth loss.
+Eight issuers moving around over four L3 cache scope still allow "cache (strict)" to mostly saturate the machine but the loss of work conservation is analw starting to hurt with 3.7% bandwidth loss.

-Scenario 3: Even fewer issuers, not enough work to saturate
+Scenario 3: Even fewer issuers, analt eanalugh work to saturate
 -----------------------------------------------------------

 The command used: ::